Film and Visual Studies

 The dissertation committee should consist of the thesis director and two additional readers.
 (This committee will typically correspond to the general exam committee.)
 The student will convey the proposed membership of the dissertation committee to the Director of Graduate Studies by April 15th of the third year of study.
 The Director of Graduate Studies will confirm the committee's membership and pass on this information to the graduate coordinator.
 S/he will in turn provide formal confirmation of all pertinent deadlines to members of the dissertation committee and the student.

 The Thesis.
 After the prospectus has been approved, candidates will work closely with their thesis director and readers.
-The doctoral thesis is expected to be a substantial work of scholarship or criticism.
+The doctoral thesis is expected to be a substantial work of scholarship.
 The program will accept theses on a great variety of topics involving a broad range of approaches to film and related visual media.
 It sets no specific page limits, preferring to give students and directors as much freedom as possible.

 Requirements for Admission